-In addition to the Board of Directors, HVBR has assembled a fantastic Scholarship Committee to assist in reviewing applications and help choose this year’s recipients!
+HVBR has assembled a fantastic Scholarship Committee to assist in reviewing applications and help choose this year’s recipients!
 Each of these individuals are brilliant, trustworthy, empathetic, and come from different backgrounds, walks of life and areas of expertise.
-We have no doubt they will bring a critical lens when reviewing applications
+We have no doubt they will bring a critical lens when reviewing applications.

-Monique Dunn is a licensed social worker who is passionate about utilizing evidence-based interventions with a person-centered approach in her work as a therapist.
+Monique is a licensed clinical social worker who is passionate about utilizing evidence-based interventions with a person-centered approach in her work as a therapist.
 Monique is a graduate of the New York University (NYU) Silver School of Social Work where she received her Master’s degree in Social Work (2017).
-While obtaining her Master’s degree, Monique became part of the Students of Color Collective (SOCC), a supportive student group for minorities and went on the become president of SOCC where she facilitated support groups for students to share their experiences on campus with one another and create a sense of community.
+While obtaining her Master’s degree, Monique became part of the Students of Color Collective (SOCC), a supportive student group for minorities and went on to become president of SOCC where she facilitated support groups for students to share their experiences on campus with one another and create a sense of community.
 Prior to her studies at NYU, Monique trained as a counselor at the University of Nottingham, England (2015) and worked in schools providing therapy to students.
-Monique is now a program coordinator for a counseling program in Brooklyn where she leads a team that provides therapeutic and supportive services for people living with HIV.
-In addition to this role, Monique works as an adjunct instructor at NYU’s Silver School of Social Work.
+Monique is now working as a therapist in Houston, Texas.
+In addition to this role, Monique has worked as an adjunct instructor at NYU’s Silver School of Social Work.
 Monique experienced first-hand some of the challenges that come with being a woman of color in higher education and wants to utilize her knowledge and skills to support the endeavors of Her Vaga Bound Roots and its scholarship recipients.

 Lauren has loved the opportunity to be involved in her communities as a reading volunteer, a mentor and also an active community member.
 Lauren enjoys spending time reading, listening to music and dancing.
 She also has a personal goal to go back to school and work on obtaining skills in Calculus.
 She hasn't always done well in math and wants to work on that skill.